 Mulch can harbor bugs

 We all love mulch for its ability to control weeds and conserve moisture, but mulch can also attract squash bugs.
-Bare soil in vegetable gardens seems to work better for me than mulched soil.
+Bare soil in vegetable gardens seems to work better for me than mulched soil when it comes to deterring squash bugs.

 Squash bugs love to hide under the mulch and use it as a protective cover.
-If you do want to use it in your vegetable garden, don’t lay the mulch right up to the base of the plant. (a good idea with mulching any plants.)
+If you do want to use it in your vegetable garden, don’t lay the mulch right up to the base of the plant. (a good idea when adding organic leaf mulch to any plants.)

 If possible, search out plant varieties that are resistant to squash bugs.
 There are some squash types are seem to not be so easily infected by them.
 These varieties are good choices: